All example files are included in the Model folder "ToyDropLanding" included with the OpenSim installation.

 - The AFO has a footplate that is rigidly attached to the foot and a cuff that is rigidly attached to the tibia.

 - The footplate and cuff are connected at two hinge points by six dimensional springs, called bushings.
-Pink markers identify the connection points.
 The bushings resist the relative translation and rotation between the footplate and cuff.

 A. Explore the AFO model